Raising Multilingual Kids

 Our kids know two languages.
 English is their primary language, but for our oldest son, Russian was probably a lot more familiar for quite some time.
 Inside of our home, we speak English half the time and Russian half the time.
 My wife usually speaks more Russian to the children than I do, but she and I mostly communicate in Russian.

-This has had many benefits for our kids to date, but it hasn’t come without many challenges as well.
-Of course, we believe our children will be better off for knowing two different languages, but that doesn’t mean we haven’t had to adjust along the way to make it work.
+This has had many benefits for our kids to date, but it has not come without many challenges as well.
+Of course, we believe our children will be better off for knowing two different languages, but that does not mean we have not had to adjust along the way to make it work.

 My wife grew up in Russia, and so Russian is her native language.
 I learned Russian when I turned 18, and spent a couple of years in Russia living and speaking the language (which is where we consequently met).
 My wife knew English when she moved to the United States, but it wasn’t completely fluent.
 She depended on me for many things.